miekg/lean/README.md

 and clean
 * Shows background jobs (in the left prompt)
 * Show (dirty) git repos
-* Shortens path if needed (longer then 70% of your screen)
+* Shortens path if needed (longer then 70% of your screen).
+Two methods are provided:
+'truncate' and 'shrink' (fish-style working directory).
+Set `PROMPT_LEAN_ABBR_METHOD` to choose the one you like the most (default is 'truncate').
 * Uses `PROMPT_LEAN_LEFT` and `PROMPT_LEAN_RIGHT` to allow customization of the left and/or right side of the prompt.
 * For a configurable insertmode indicator, set the `PROMPT_LEAN_VIMODE` and `PROMPT_LEAN_VIMODE_FORMAT`